SPantoja-Proj/macmini-homelab-tripleboot/README.md

 - `Sata to USB Cable` — Sata to USB cable/enclouse to be able to use the external HHD
 - `Extras` — Mouse,Keyboard,HDMI,Extra Computer

+## Programs I used

+- `Mac Mini Late 2014` — The primary machine running the HomeLab environment.
+- `Window 10 Boot USB` — A bootable USB drive for installing Windows 10

+## Websites I used

+- `Mac Mini Late 2014` — The primary machine running the HomeLab environment.
+- `Window 10 Boot USB` — A bootable USB drive for installing Windows 10

 ## How to run the project

 1. Make sure you have Python installed.